-Author-meets-Critics session on Vicente Medina’s book Terrorism Unjustified: The Use and Misuse of Political Violence (Rowman & Littlefield, 2015) at Felician University, Saturday, April 21, 2018, 1-4:30 p.m., in the Main Auditorium (“Ray’s Place”) of the Education Commons Building on the Rutherford campus (231 Montross Ave., Rutherford, New Jersey 07070).
+Author’s Reply

+Vicente Medina

+Seton Hall University

 I would like to express my gratitude to Professors Irfan Khawaja, Graham Parsons, and Theresa Fanelli for having read my work and for offering illuminating suggestions, comments and criticisms from which I have learned quite a bit.
 Irfan deserves special recognition for having taken the lead in organizing this event.
 I am also grateful to the dean of Arts and Sciences, Professor George Abaunza, and members of the administration and faculty who have made this event possible.

 By following the suggested order of speaker, I will address Professor Khawaja’s comments first.
 I will then reply to Professor Graham’s comments, and lastly, I will try to answer Professor Theresa Fanelli’s pointed questions.

-I. Reply to Professor Irfan Khawaja’s comments.
+1. Reply to Professor Irfan Khawaja’s comments

 I am flattered to learn that Professor Khawaja finds some virtue in my argument against terrorism.
 Also, I am grateful for his insightful comments.
 In addition, I find his counterargument to my hard-core opposition to terrorism challenging.
-I define the term “terrorism” as “the use of political violence by individuals or groups who deliberately or recklessly inflict substantive undeserved harm or threaten to do so on those who can be conceived of as innocent noncombatants beyond reasonable doubt, aiming at influencing a domestic or an international audience.”
+I define the term “terrorism” as “the use of political violence by individuals or groups who deliberately or recklessly inflict substantive undeserved harm or threaten to do so on those who can be conceived of as innocent noncombatants beyond reasonable doubt, aiming at influencing a domestic or an international audience” (p. #).
 Professor Khawaja argues, based on the letter and the spirit of my definition, that “since the infliction even of foreseeable harm requires stringent protection for the innocent, foreseeable harm becomes reckless (hence impermissible) when inflicted on those who are not believed beyond reasonable doubt to be guilty.”
 Under my definition, foreseeable harm becomes reckless and hence morally impermissible when it is deliberately inflicted on those who can be conceived of as innocent noncombatants beyond reasonable doubt.

 Professor Khawaja offers a counterexample by focusing on the possible use of foreseeable reckless violence, namely deliberately inflicting substantive harm, that, according to him, might be justified against an imperialist aggressor and the civilian population who support and/or benefit from the aggression.
 In his counterexample, he argues that one can reasonably justify using foreseeable terrorist violence against those who might be conceived of as innocent noncombatants but not necessarily “beyond reasonable doubt.”
 If his counterexample works, he would have then shown that that my hard-core definition of terrorism is too narrow because it does not capture one of the many complexities of war, be it an interstate or an intrastate armed conflict.